bufbuild/protobuf-es/docs/faq.md

 ### Why aren't `enum` values generated in PascalCase?

 We generate our `enum` values based on how they are written in the source Protobuf file.
-The reason for this is that the [Protobuf JSON spec](https://developers.google.com/protocol-buffers/docs/proto3#json) requires that the name of the enum value be whatever is used in the proto and this makes it very easy to encode/decode JSON.
+The reason for this is that the [Protobuf JSON spec](https://developers.google.com/protocol-buffers/docs/proto3#json) requires that the name of the enum value be whatever is used in the Protobuf file and this makes it very easy to encode/decode JSON.

 The [Buf style guide](https://docs.buf.build/best-practices/style-guide#enums) further says that `enum` values should be UPPER_SNAKE_CASE, which will result in your generated TypeScript `enum` values being in UPPER_SNAKE_CASE if you follow the style guide.